-- Personnel, ladders and fully extended aerial equipment must never get closer than 10 feet from lines up to 50,000 volts. - Higher voltages require greater clearances.
+- Personnel, ladders and fully extended aerial equipment must never get closer than 10 feet from lines up to 50kV. - Higher voltages require greater clearances.
 For example, lines on large transmission towers require additional clearances of up to 50 feet.

 - There is no uniform system for identifying power line voltage.
-When in doubt, contact Dominion Energy for clearance information. - Electrical safety distances given are minimums.
+If you are unsure of the voltage of a line, consult Dominion Energy to ensure safe working distances. - Electrical safety distances given are minimums.
 Always use the maximum possible distance.